istio/istio.io/content/en/docs/ambient/migrate/migrate-policies/index.md

 This would cause the waypoint to deny all client traffic before the ALLOW policy can run.
 {{< /warning >}}

+### Bypass prevention during incremental migration

+During a migration where some source workloads are still in sidecar mode, a strict waypoint-only DENY policy will reject their traffic.
+Sidecar mode workloads use HBONE to route traffic directly to ztunnel at the destination, bypassing the waypoint, so ztunnel sees the sidecar identity as the source principal, not the waypoint.

+At this point there are two options:

+**Option 1: Delay bypass prevention until all sources are migrated.**
+Do not apply the DENY policy until every workload that calls this service has been moved to ambient mode.
+This is the simpler approach when you control all callers.

+**Option 2: Allow traffic from both the waypoint and sidecar principals.**
+Add the service accounts of the remaining sidecar workloads to the `notPrincipals` exception list alongside the waypoint:

+{{< text syntax=yaml snip_id=none >}}
+apiVersion: security.istio.io/v1
+kind: AuthorizationPolicy
+metadata:
+  name: deny-waypoint-bypass
+  namespace: bookinfo
+spec:
+  selector:
+    matchLabels:
+      app: reviews
+  action: DENY
+  rules:
+  - from:
+    - source:
+        notPrincipals:
+        - "cluster.local/ns/bookinfo/sa/waypoint"
+        - "cluster.local/ns/bookinfo/sa/productpage"
+{{< /text >}}

+Remove each sidecar principal from the exception list as it is migrated to ambient mode.
+Once all callers are in ambient mode, only the waypoint principal needs to remain.

 {{< warning >}}
 Keep your existing sidecar `AuthorizationPolicy` resources active until pods have been restarted without sidecars.
 However, **delete them immediately after the pod restart** —